 - 1 tbsp fresh thyme leaves

-- Preheat oven to 350 degrees, coat a large (9×13) baking dish with a small amount of olive oil.
+- Preheat oven to 350 degrees, coat a large (9×13) baking dish with a small amount of coconut oil.

-- Heat a skillet on the stove on medium heat with the olive oil
+- Heat a skillet on the stove on medium heat with the 1 tbsp coconut oil

 - Sautee onion for 5 mins or until tender, then add salt and celery for 3 mins, and then garlic for another 2 mins

-- Add onion mixture to large baking dish and all other ingredients and stir to combine, spraying top with olive oil
+- Add onion mixture to large baking dish and all other ingredients and stir to combine, brush the top with 1 tbsp melted coconut oil

 - Bake stuffing for 30 – 40 mins until crispy on top